Thermal quench of a dynamical QCD model in an external electric field: Introduction

-Motivated by the above contents, we follow the Hashimoto-Oka method in order to study the thermal quench of the holographic model \cite{Dudal:2017max} in the presence of external electric fields.
-For this purpose, we employ the case of standard confinement-deconfinement phase transition of the holographic model and consider two cases of constant and time dependent applied electric fields.
+Motivated by the above contents, we are going to study the thermal quench of the holographic model \cite{Dudal:2017max} in the presence of external electric fields.
+For this purpose, we employ the case of standard confinement-deconfinement phase transition of the holographic model and consider two cases of constant and time-dependent applied electric fields.
 In the case of a constant external electric field, we calculate the stationary current in terms of temperature and electric field strength for different charge densities and chemical potential values.
 For the time-dependent case, the electric field is considered such that it starts from zero and reaches its final value.
-In this case, we determine the equilibration time during which the boundary current approaches its final steady-state value, corresponding to the electric field's final value.
-The equilibration time dependency on the electric field, temperature, and chemical potential is calculated numerically for a constant quench speed.
+In this case, we determine the equilibration time for the thermal quench which is defined as the time when the time-dependent current approaches its final stationary value with $5\%$ uncertainty and stays in this regime afterward.
+The equilibration time dependency on the electric field and chemical potential is calculated numerically for a constant quench speed.
 Additionally, we examine the system's response in both fast and slow quench regimes, specified by small and large values of the characteristic time scale.
 For the fast quench regime, which corresponds to the small characteristic time scales, the universal behavior of the thermal quench is demonstrated.
-The rescaled equilibration time indicates an adiabatic behavior for the slow quench regime corresponding to the large characteristic time scales. \\
+The rescaled equilibration time indicates an adiabatic behavior for the slow quench regime corresponding to the large characteristic time scales.